A Lanczos-like method for non-autonomous linear ordinary differential equations: Introduction

 The Lanczos approximation \eqref{eq:class:lancz:approx} is connected with several further topics, such as (formal) orthogonal polynomials, Gauss quadrature, continued fractions, the moment problem, and many others.
 Information about these connections and references to the related rich and vast literature can be found, e.g., in the monographs \cite{DraBook83,GolMeuBook10,LieStrBook13} and the surveys \cite{PozPraStr16,PozPraStr18}.

-Inspired by approximation \eqref{eq:class:lancz:approx}, we will introduce a method for the model reduction of a time-ordered exponential by providing a time-dependent tridiagonal matrix $\mathsf{T}_n$ satisfying properties analogous to the ones described above.
-To this goal, we will use a biorthogonalization process with respect to a convolution-like product $*$.
-We call such a process $*$-Lanczos algorithm since it resembles the Lanczos algorithm.
+Inspired by approximation \eqref{eq:class:lancz:approx}, the $\ast$-Lanczos algorithm produces a model reduction of a time-ordered exponential by providing a time-dependent tridiagonal matrix $\mathsf{T}_n$ satisfying properties analogous to the ones described above \cite{GisPoz21}.
 Differently from the classical case, the $*$-Lanczos algorithm works on vector distribution subspaces and it has to deal with a non-commutative product.